Weyaaron/nvim-training/Readme.md

 Currently, logging and event storage for statistics is disabled.
 A fix/reeenabling them is under way.
 Furthermore, as of 2025-02, support for unit tests is in its infancy.
-It will take quite some more prs to enable tests for all tasks/fix some of them.
+It will take quite some more work to enable tests for all tasks/fix some of them.

 # Some stats of current tasks

-- Supported Tasks: 56 (For a full list, see below)
+- Supported Tasks: 67 (For a full list, see below)
 - Supported Tasks-Collections: 5
 - Supported Schedulers: 3